5 of the best Australian albums of 2020 you should check out

-2020 may have been a strange year to even consider enjoying art but some excellent albums still came out of Australia.
+2020 may have been a strange year to even consider enjoying art but some excellent albums still came out of Australia, so we decided to name the five best Australian records of the year.

 The onset of COVID-19 in March changed music irrevocably, perhaps forever.
 Gigs and festivals were cancelled, artists retreating into their living rooms to livestream their performances.
 Intimacy was gained but passion was lost.